RobertaFarris93/tdep-tutorials/04_thermal_conductivity/README.md

 ![What is a good value for qg3ph?](https://github.com/RobertaFarris93/tdep-tutorials/blob/thermal_conductivity/04_thermal_conductivity/Plots/MgO_convergence_qg3ph.png).

 # Post-processing options
-So far we see how to extract the thermal conductivity tensor using TDEP routine.
-Let's have a look at the other output files in may find in the working directory.
+So far we have seen how to extract the thermal conductivity tensor using TDEP routine.
+Let's have a look at the other output files you may find in the working directory.
 In case your calculations are not finished yet, you can use the output file provided in the MgO directory, using a q-grid of 28x28x28 points and using a temperature of 300K.

 *outfile.cumulative_thermal_conductivity.hdf5*